-Osteoarthritis is the commonest form of arthritis – joint problem – in the UK.
+Osteoarthritis is the most common form of arthritis and joint problem, in the UK.
 It affects at least half of people over 55 and can lead to joint pain, swelling, and stiffness.
-Hips, knees, neck, and lower spine are most commonly affected, although many people have osteoarthritis of the fingers too.
+Hips, knees, neck, and lower spine are most affected, although many people have osteoarthritis of the fingers too.

 While there's no reason you shouldn't holiday if you have osteoarthritis, it's well worth doing some planning to make sure your holiday is magical, not miserable.